 VOCUS bundles different application scenarios, which, depending on the clinical picture and the chosen virtual and physical starting position of the user, can evoke different motor action patterns.
 Each application can be adjusted to the individual motor abilities of the user and can therefore be applied independently of the clinical picture.

-VOCUS was nominated for the Kölner Design Preis 2019 and exhibited at KISDparcours 2019 and during the exibition for Kölner Design Preis 2019 at Museum für angewandte Kunst in Cologne.
+VOCUS has been ranked First Place at Kölner Design Preis 2019, exhibited at KISDparcours 2019 and during the exibition for Kölner Design Preis 2019 at Museum für angewandte Kunst in Cologne.